***Submissions are currently open for Issue One until November 30th.***

 At The Maul, we don’t feel you should hold back your vocabulary.
 Use the big words.
 People are smart and can use context clues.
 However, we ask that you add more of those context clues.
 As a rule of thumb, when you write, keep your drafting process exactly the same, and then add extra narration or change to a more relatable tone when you edit for us.
 But we refuse to publish content that is “dumbed down.”
 That’s not what anyone is looking for.

 Also, save your dated references for someone else.
 Our hope is that the people who read this magazine on the regular don’t even know who Corey Haim is.
 We’re all old now, accept it.

 Writers of all backgrounds

 We want all voices heard.
 Speak truth to power.
+Our Issue 0 published writers from the states, but also writers and artists from Greece, Nigeria, and India.
 If you come from a background other than the middle-class mainstream majority, tell us about it in your cover letter, especially if it relates to how you developed your story.

 Writers we love and would love to see emulated